The Insecurity Cure

 "I wish I could show you when you are lonely or in the darkness, the astonishing light of your own being." - Hafiz

-I speak from a deep place here, I have (and still do), suffer from such insecurity that I did not even leave the house.
-There is no way to explain it really, just a deep desire to stay safe, hidden away from the judgments of others.
+I speak from a deep place here.
+I have (and still do), suffer from such insecurity that I did not even leave the house.
+There's no way to explain it really.
+Just a deep desire to stay safe, hidden away from the judgments of others.
 If you don’t do anything, you won’t be judged right?
 Well, that’s simply not a way to live.

 Like many people, I developed from insecure parents and didn’t know any other way to live other than to be afraid of people on some level.